stevedonovan/LuaMacro/readme.md

         local vars,values = get:names '=',get:list '\n'
         for i,name in ipairs(vars) do
             macro.assert(values[i],'each constant must be assigned!')
-            macro.set_scoped_macro(name,tostring(values[i]))
+            macro.define_scoped(name,tostring(values[i]))
         end
     end)

-The key to making these constants well-behaved is `set_scoped_macro`, which installs a block handler which resets the macro to its original value, which is usually `nil`.
+The key to making these constants well-behaved is `define_scoped`, which installs a block handler which resets the macro to its original value, which is usually `nil`.
 This test script shows how the scoping works:

     require_ 'const'
     do